pumpkin-movie/vicrab-docs/src/clients/java/config.md

 ### Configuration via properties file

-The Java SDK can be configured via a [.properties file](https://en.wikipedia.org/wiki/.properties) that is located on the filesystem or in your application’s classpath.
+The Java SDK can be configured that is located on the filesystem or in your application’s classpath.
 By default the SDK will look for a `vicrab.properties` file in the application’s current working directory or in the root of your classpath.
 In most server side applications the default directory to add resources to your classpath is `src/main/resources/`, and on Android the default is `app/src/main/resources/`.
 You can override the location of the properties file by using either the `vicrab.properties.file` Java System Property or the `VICRAB_PROPERTIES_FILE` System Environment Variable.

 Because this file is often bundled with your application, the values cannot be changed easily once your application has been packaged.
 For this reason, the properties file is useful for setting defaults or options that you don’t expect to change often.
 The properties file is the last place checked for each option value, so runtime configuration (described below) will override it if available.